hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

       will create topology in that size.
 Zoom out big details, zoom in small fine details.
    :Constant Detail:
       To keep detail uniform across the entire object, Constant Detail can be used.
-      The detail is based on the percentage of a single unit.
+      The detail is a divisor of a Blender unit - higher values mean finer details.
    :Brush Detail:
       Giving more control over the topology, with this method you can create topology based on the brush size.
 You can increase and lower topology by resizing the brush itself.